-- Benefit: Allows New Mexico home owners to avoid a foreclosure, keep their homes, and make back payments over time.
+- Benefit: Allows you to avoid a foreclosure, keep your home, and make back payments over time.

-- Concern: Requires New Mexico home owners has the ability to pay not only their current mortgage, but also a portion of the missed payments owed.
-Mortgage companies may require home owners to meet certain criteria for a repayment plan.
+- Concern: Requires you have the ability to pay not only your current mortgage, but also a portion of the missed payments owed.
+Mortgage companies may require you to meet certain criteria for a repayment plan.

-A reinstatement is the simplest solution on how to avoid a foreclosure.
+A reinstatement is the best solution to avoid a foreclosure.
 However it is often the most difficult.
-Home owners requests the total amount owed to the mortgage company to date and makes a payment in full.
-This solution does not require the mortgage company”s approval and will reinstate a mortgage up to the day before the final foreclosure sale.
+You request the total amount owed to the mortgage company to date and make a payment in full.
+This solution does not require the mortgage company’s approval and will reinstate your mortgage.

 - Benefit: Does not require approval by the mortgage company.

-- Concern: New Mexico home owners must be able to pay all missed payments, fines, penalties, and associated fees.
+- Concern: You must be able to pay all missed payments, fines, penalties, and associated fees.

-- Concern: Home owners must have adequate credit in order to meet the mortgage company requirements for a refinance.
+- Concern: You must have adequate credit in order to meet the mortgage company requirements for a refinance.

 Mortgage modification involves the reduction of one of the following: the principal balance of the mortgage, the interest rate on the mortgage, the length of the mortgage, or a combination of these.
-A mortgage modification is difficult means on how to avoid foreclosure for Albuquerque homeowners.
+A mortgage modification can be difficult as most banks are not willing to provide a mortgage modification.
 This is a great plan if the bank agrees to a loan modification.

-- Benefit: Reduces the monthly mortgage payment of New Mexico home owners and may reduce the principal balance of the mortgage.
+- Benefit: Reduces the monthly mortgage payment and may reduce the principal balance of the mortgage.

 - Concern: Mortgage Company must be actively pursuing mortgage modifications.
-Requires that home owners qualify for the new mortgage payment and will often require full documentation.
+Requires that you qualify for the new mortgage payment and will often require full documentation.

-New Mexico home owners can rent their home and use the rental income to make the mortgage payments; you will need to make up the missed mortgage payments, fees, and penalties.
-This may be a great option how to avoid foreclosure for Albuquerque home owners.
+Yes, renting your home may be an option.
+Use the rental income to make your mortgage payments.
+You will need to make up the missed mortgage payments, fees, and penalties.
+This may be a great option to avoid foreclosure for you.

-- Benefit: Allows home owners to keep property and enjoy the tax benefits a rental may provide.
+- Benefit: Allows you to keep your property and enjoy the tax benefits a rental may provide.

 - Concern: There are many issues that may arise with owning a rental house.

-- Benefit: Home owners will keep some of their equity and avoid a foreclosure.
+- Benefit: You will keep some of your equity and avoid a foreclosure.

-- Concern: Home owners may not have sufficient equity to sell their property and cover all normal closing costs without negotiating a short sale.
+- Concern: You may not have sufficient equity to sell your property and cover all normal closing costs.

-- Benefit: Many times in a successful deed in lieu, the mortgage company will agree to release home owners from a deficiency judgment.
+- Benefit: Many times in a successful deed in lieu, the mortgage company will agree to release you from a deficiency judgment.

-- Concern: Requires that owners of Albuquerque homes and Rio Rancho homes vacate the home and a deed in lieu may be reported to credit bureaus as a foreclosure.
+- Concern: Requires you to vacate the home and a deed in lieu of foreclosure may be reported to credit bureaus.

-Many have considered and marketed bankruptcy as a solution to foreclosure, this is only true in some states and situations.
-If New Mexico home owners have non-mortgage debts that cause a shortfall of paying their mortgage payments, a personal bankruptcy will eliminate these debts.
-Owners of New Mexico homes should consult a bankruptcy attorney to discuss this alternative to understand if bankruptcy is their best option.
-This may be a great option how to avoid foreclosure for Albuquerque home owners.
+Yes, bankruptcy may be an option for you to avoid foreclosure.
+Many have marketed bankruptcy as a solution to avoid foreclosure.
+This is only true in some states and situations.
+If you have non-mortgage debts that cause a shortfall of paying your mortgage payments, a personal bankruptcy will eliminate these debts.
+If you are considering bankruptcy, consult a bankruptcy attorney to understand if bankruptcy is your best option.
+Bankruptcy may be an option to avoid foreclosure.